 Hourglass Effect / Emphasizing Urgency: Giving the illusion that something – items, chances, time – is limited is a surefire way to encourage users to buy those items, use up those chances by performing the desired task, or spend the allotted time in a given area of your site.
 This supports the concept of “For A Limited Time Only”

 Insurance: As humans, we stock up for later.
 We perceive a threat in the unknown of the future; when we feel that something we value may depreciate or be unavailable in the future, we take what we can get while it is hot.
-This is a basic survival instinct that has endured to 2014.
+This is a basic survival instinct that has endured over time.

 Types of User Experience Limitations

 Self-destruction: Something such as an invitation to join, a promotional code, or a downloadable item that will no longer be available after a set "expiration" date is an instant draw for people.

 Caps: Putting a limit on a number of times an action can be performed or the number of a given product that can be purchased will inspire people to perform the action and purchase the product, partially to test the boundary and partially out of using it before they lose it.